ocsigen/ocsigen.github.io/_drafts/eliom6.md

 applications.
 Both the server and the client parts of the application are written in OCaml, as a single program.

-Eliom makes extensive use of the Ocaml language features.
+Eliom makes extensive use of the OCaml language features.
 It provides advanced functionality like a powerful session mechanism and support for functional reactive Web pages.